La Compagnie Créole: Biography

 The group received top billing in the fourth and fifth seasons of "Âge tendre, la tournée des idoles" a tour composed of musical acts originating from the 1960's and the 1970's.
 On May 27, 2011, a celebration in their honour was held in Paris.

 In the summer of 2020, they released a parody of their song "Le bal masqué" under the title of "Sortons masqués" (Let's go out wearing masks) to encourage wearing masks during the COVID-19 pandemic.

 The group has produced over 23 albums, and claims to have sold over 60 million records.

+At the beginning of 2024, the group took part in the 6th season of the popular French TV project "Mask Singer" under a Hand mask.
+They left the project in episode 3.